alpacanonymous/project3/README.md

 ## Data Understanding
 The data comes from the [Australian Government Bureau of Meteorology](http://www.bom.gov.au/climate/data/) and covers climate statistics from 2007-2017, which was then compiled into a dataset found on [Kaggle](https://www.kaggle.com/jsphyg/weather-dataset-rattle-package).
-We supplemented this dataset with data from other sources <a href=Sources>(see below)</a>.
+We supplemented this dataset with data from other sources <a href="Sources">(see below)</a>.
 This dataset covers 49 locations from all over Australia and contains records for 22 weather features with their corresponding dates.
 Refer [here](https://rdrr.io/cran/rattle.data/man/weatherAUS.html) for description about each feature.
 After exploring and preparing the data, we designed a classification model to predict whether it will "Rain Tomorrow" in the various locations in Australia.

 ## Data Preparation & Analysis